SupeRuier/awesome-active-learning/subfields/pb_classification.md

-# Pool based active learning for classification
+# Pool-Based Active Learning for Classification

 In this chapter, we use our taxonomy to classify different types of AL strategies.
 In each section and each type of strategy, we will make a short description at the beginning, then provide a more detail.